rauljuarez/open-in-jira-extension/README.md

 YEI!
 This is the **Open in Jira** for your Google Chrome.

-If you are lazy like me, and also you are tired to copy/[aste and type the Jira URL for your Issues, for example when you have an Drive Spreadsheet or Excel not linked at all... well, well, now you have the solution...
+If you are lazy like me, and also you are tired to copy/paste and type the Jira URL, for example, when you have a Google Drive Spreadsheet or Excel with tons of IDs not linked at all... well, well, now you have the solution...

 ### Configuration